Experience trust & calm support – for families seeking the hightest standard in newborn care

 It‘s amazing how fulfilling spending time with children can be!

-I have a diploma in early childhood education and started my career as a professional Nanny in 2006.
+I hold a diploma in Early Childhood Education and began my professional career as a Nanny in 2006.

-In 2008 I was offered a role with a newborn baby and thoroughly enjoyed supporting her development through the infant phase and into toddlerhood.
-I stayed in that role for 16 months, and when it came to an end, there was no doubt in my mind that I wanted to specialize in working with newborn babies.
+In 2008, I was offered a role caring for a newborn baby—and I immediately fell in love with the experience of supporting her development through the infant stage and into toddlerhood.
+I stayed with that family for 16 months, and when the position ended, there was no doubt in my mind that I wanted to specialize in newborn care.

-When I began registering with London Nanny agencies, I heard of non-medical Maternity Nurses, and the role seemed made for me.
-I completed a specialist training course that year, became a so-called Maternity Nurse (non-medical), and have never looked back.
+As I began registering with nanny agencies in London, I came across the role of a non-medical Maternity Nurse, and it felt like the perfect fit.
+That same year, I completed a specialist training course, became a so-called Maternity Nurse (non-medical), and have never looked back.

 There’s nothing more rewarding than watching a baby grow and progress while in my care.
 It’s my passion to help parents enjoy these precious first few weeks and gain confidence as they learn to care for their babies.